chapmanb/cloudbiolinux/deploy/README.md

     cp settings.yaml-sample settings.yaml

 This file has numerous settings to customize how the deployer acts.
-At very least, `key_file` and `vm_host` must be set as well as cloud specific settings (if `vm_host = aws`, these settings will be in the aws section of the YAML file).
+Be default, the deployer will target Amazon Web Services and `key_file`, `access_id`, and `private_key` in the aws section of of this file must be specified.

 The argument `--settings=/path/to/custom_settings.yaml` may be passed to `deploy.sh` to specify a custom path for this settings file.

 ## Configuring Galaxy